forbesmyester/pipeawesome/README.md

 You can also use an underscore (`_`) to mean STDERR.
 If it is neither of these it will be interpreted as a filename which will be wrote to.

-NOTE 2: Without `-n` the `-p` parameter is a filename which must be valid JSON.
-I wanted to use JSON5 here so I could add meaningful comments, hence the `-n`, `-p` `cat` combination.
+NOTE 2: Without `--inline` the `--pipeline` parameter is a filename which must be valid JSON.
+I wanted to use JSON5 here so I could add meaningful comments, hence the `--inline --pipeline $(cat … | json5)` combination.

 ## An example which shows how real value could be realized.